 - Narcs are so good at casting blame and shame, sowing doubt and withholding love, that the victim develops low self-worth — a global sense that she is flawed, unlovable and different than others.
 This deep sense of defectiveness leads to many, many psychological problems that are labeled as depression, anxiety, and even ADHD.

 - My sister and my father were both very attention-seeking and were conversational narcissists.
-Our family dinners were nightly competitions to see who could spout the most obscure facts or tell the best joke.
+Our family dinners were nightly competitions to see who could spout the most obscure trivia or tell the best joke.
 Narcs must be the center of attention at a party or gathering.
 They are often opinionated — usually forcefully so — even on topics about which they know little.
 My response was to move in the opposite direction.
 As a child, I was very shy, avoided the spotlight, had no few opinions, and was extremely humble.
 Was this a response to my desire to be unlike my sister and father or was there just no room in the spotlight for me?
 I often described living with my sister as “standing next to the sun.”
 In any case, I learned not to seek attention in any way, much to my detriment in my future corporate and consulting career, where some healthy self-promotion is essential to success.
 Dr. Jonice Webb writes about “unclaimed charisma” due to childhood emotional neglect by parents, but I believe narc siblings can impact this as well.

 - In contrast to shyness, many victims of narc siblings can develop explosive anger, usually when they have been pushed to an extreme.
 They may have tolerated mistreatment and boundary violations for years, but then over-react in self-protective indignation because they don’t want to be stepped on any longer.
 (If you’re read about narc abuse you probably know that the narc then uses this anger as an excuse to label you as “out of control and emotional.”)

 - Victims of emotional abuse often struggle to accept compliments, partly because they have low self-worth and disbelieve any positive messages, but also because they are guarded and distrustful having learned that other people (narcs) lie and deceive.
 “Is this compliment real or just a way to break down my barriers so that you can manipulate me again?”